basjax0/basjax0/README.md

 ## About Me

 I'm a Cybersecurity student with a strong interest in:

-- Defensive Security and Blue Team operations
+- Defensive Security and Blue Team
 - Network Security
 - Computer Networks
 - Threat Detection and Prevention

-I'm currently working on my Engineering Thesis:

-**Network Security System with Automatic Threat Detection and Prevention**
+I'm currently working on my Engineering Thesis: **Network Security System with Automatic Threat Detection and Prevention**.
 The project focuses on detecting and responding to Layer 2 network attacks using Python, SNMP, Syslog, SQLite, and Cisco switches.

 ## Technologies